tursodatabase/libsql/ext/jni/src/org/sqlite/jni/tester/test-script-interpreter.md

 ### The --close command

-The --close command causes an existing database connetion to close.
+The --close command causes an existing database connection to close.
 This command is a no-op if the database connection is not currently open.
 There can be up to 7 different database connections, numbered 0 through 6.
 The number of the database connection to close is an